Washing your hands is one of the best ways to prevent the spread of germs. Which means you are less likely to get sick!

 As with any skill, thorough hand washing needs to be taught and practiced.
-It is especially important that this skill is learned before a child enters a age where they will be attending school or play periods without a parent present.
+It is especially important that this skill is learned before a child enters an age where they will be attending school or play periods without a parent present.

 Many common childhood illnesses can be prevented with a strong healthy immune system and proper hand washing technique for kids.

 Once children understand the concept of germs and learn the correct steps to follow.
-They are more likely to engage in hand washing.
+They are more likely to engage in handwashing.